How to Deal with Dog Aggression

 It's common for a highly doted-on pooch to get an over inflated sense of his own importance (sitting on the couch, sleeping on the bed and feeding before the family are all ways that this superiority become enforced in his mind).
 We may be surprised, then, when he starts to act aggressively, but in his mind, dominance and aggression are the exclusive rights of a superior-ranked animal.
 No underdog would ever show aggression or act dominantly to a higher-ranked animal (the consequences would be dire and he knows it).

 Resource guarding is a classic example of such dominant behavior: only a higher-ranked dog (a dominant dog) has the right to act aggressively in defense of resources.
 On the flip-side, if your dog knew his position was bottom of the pack (after all the humans) he wouldn't dream of such behavior.

 The best treatment for dominant and aggressive behavior is more obedience work, which will underline your authority over your dog.
 Just two 15-minute sessions a day will make it perfectly clear to your dog that you're the boss and that it pays to do what you say.
 You can make this fact clear to him by rewarding him (with treats and lavish praise) for obeying a command and isolating him (putting him in time out) for misbehavior.

 This reinforcement should extend to everyone in the family.
 Have them run obedience routine with your dog too.
 If they're too young, you as the pack leader need to show your dog how the other humans rank above him.
-Give them food first - and make him wait.
-Seat them on the couch - while he takes the floor.
+Give them their food first, and make him wait.
+Seat them on the couch, while he takes the floor.
 He must learn it's not okay to dominate your baby or toddler, for the sake of their own safety.

 Improper Dog Handling